-Step (A2b.3)(a) is the heart of the algorithm.
-Practically speaking Step (A2b.3)(a) means that we would like to change the longest basis vector to another one which is a sum of this vector and a constant multiple of another basis vector.
+Step 3a is the heart of the algorithm.
+Practically speaking, it means that we would like to change the longest basis vector to another one that is a sum of this vector and a constant multiple of another basis vector.
 This can be done very quickly every time.
 We expect that after doing so as many times as possible, the basis obtained gives the norm $N{1,\infty}$ of the lattice.
-Actually, this really happens in the considered cases, and it is demonstrated in Step (A2b.3)(b).
-Indeed, after executing Step (A2b.3)(b), in each considered case we get the same basis as after executing Step (A2b.3)(a).
-Note that Step (A2b.3)(b) is very time-consuming but must be done to have all possible bases checked that can give the norm $N{1,\infty}$ of the lattice.
-In contrast with Algorithm 2a, Algorithm 2b never fails to find $N{1,\infty}(\Lambda)$.
+This indeed happens in the considered cases, and it is demonstrated in step 3b.
+Indeed, after executing step 3b, in each considered case we get the same basis as after executing step 3a.
+Note that step 3b is very time-consuming but must be done to have all possible bases checked that can give the norm $N{1,\infty}$ of the lattice.
+In contrast with Algorithm 2a, Algorithm 2b never fails to find $N{1,\infty}(\Lambda)$ .